 The 18+ rule

-You must be 18 or older to order kava at Lowkey Kava.
-21+ for kratom drinks.
+Lowkey Kava requires drinkers to be 18 or older to order kava and 21 or older for kratom drinks.
 Valid ID is required at the door.

 How Often Can You Drink Kava?

-That said, like anything, moderation is wise.
-Daily heavy doses of kava have been associated with a temporary dry skin condition called "kava dermopathy" — harmless and reversible by easing off.
+Moderation is still wise.
+Daily heavy doses of kava have been associated with a temporary, harmless dry-skin condition called "kava dermopathy" that reverses on its own when consumption eases.
 A few shells a few times a week is well within the comfortable range.

 Kava vs. Other Botanicals